Generic Name: levobunolol (lee-voe-BUE-noe-lol)

 Pharmacologic Class: Beta-Adrenergic Blocker, Nonselective

-Levobunolol is used alone or together with other medicines to treat increased pressure in the eye that is caused by open-angle glaucoma or a condition called ocular (eye) hypertension.
-This medicine is a beta-blocker .
+Levobunolol eye drops is used alone or together with other medicines to lower pressure inside the eye that is caused by open-angle glaucoma or ocular (eye) hypertension.
+This medicine is a beta-blocker.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: